Program Evaluation Report

 -- GPA: This section shows your current Sage GPA

-TIP: For GPA and credit information that is easier to read and understand, look in SageAdvisor: Using the Transcript link.
-The minimum total credits needed for a bachelor degree = 120 credit
+TIP: For GPA and total credit information that is easier to read and understand, look in SageAdvisor: Using the Transcript link.

 The Academic Evaluation Report lists all Required Courses within Required Categories such as:

 - LIFE/General Education Requirements